-Yes/No entries can be shortened to Y and N. Some parameters also allow the Available option which can be shortened to A. The first line of a LCQ is the identification line and can have the following parameters:
+Yes/No entries can be shortened to Y and N. Some parameters also allow the Available option which can be shortened to A. The first line of a LCQ is the identification line and can have the following parameters : $\frac{1}{2} \frac{1}{2} \frac{1}{2}$

-- SEED=[location-]seedname CMP=component STR=stream SOURCE=data-source.
-SEED specifies the seedname and optional location for this data. component is the component name from the [aqcomps] section, or one of the default component names. stream is ULP, VLP, LP, MP, VGG, LG, VSP, UBB, USP, SBB, or SSP.
-Component and Stream are required if this LCQ will be writing to disk using bufserv.
-Stream can also be used to control which comlink priorities are valid, see the discussion of comlink priorities on page 88 of the SHEAR configuration manual. data-source has different formats based on the kind of data: - station.frequency.channel data from a digitizer. station can be the station name, or the digitizer number. - station.aux.channel digitizer auxiliary channels, these are considered 1Hz data. - station.status.channel status channels, considered 1Hz data, these are :
+- SEED=[location-]seedname SOURCE=data-source.
+SEED specifies the seedname and optional location for this data. data-source has different formats based on the kind of data: - station.frequency.channel data from a digitizer. station can be the station name, or the digitizer number. - station.aux.channel digitizer auxiliary channels, these are considered 1Hz data. - station.status.channel status channels, considered 1Hz data, these are :

-I through I0 will be the number of free packets in the first ten dacommo links attached to this station.
+1 through 10 will be the number of free packets in the first ten dacommo links attached to this station.